Reading Music – Secrets of The Pros

-- You didn’t just memorize visual symbols – you practiced writing them.
+- You didn’t just memorize visual symbols – you also practiced writing them.

-- You didn’t just sound out the words – you wrote them.
+- It wasn’t enough to just sound out the words – you wrote them.

-- You practiced saying a new letter – you also practiced writing it.
+- Each new letter required drilling and repetition – you also practiced writing it.
+Over and over.

-Old school musicians learned how to write music while they learned to read it.
+Old school musicians teach reading music AND writing it.
 You can’t have one without the other.

-Software and apps can be helpful – but learn to write notes on manuscript paper.
+Software and apps can be helpful – but learn to write music notes on manuscript paper.

-I don’t really know why, but it translates better.
+I don’t really know why, but it works better.
+10x better!

-It’s more personal than a computer can be.
+It’s more personal than a computer.
 There are also popular authors that prefer to write with pencil/paper or a typewriter – instead of the computer.
 This short article about famous author techniques might surprise you.

-In tight schedules, emergencies and last-minute rehearsals… a cheat-sheet can be scribbled out on anything.
+In tight schedules, emergencies and last-minute changes… a cheat-sheet can be scribbled out on anything.
 No electricity required.